annesadleir/rjr-aws-lambda-dummy/README.md

 # putting it onto AWS

-You'll also need a role for your lambda.
+You'll also need an IAM role for your lambda.
 It has to have `AWSLambdaBasicExecutionRole` permissions: \
 [AWS Lambda Execution Role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html) \
 Take note of the role's arn so you can put it into your aws cli command.

 Now try this command to make the function: \
-`aws lambda create-function --function-name repeat-string --zip-file ` `fileb://~/linuxWorkarea/string-repeater.zip --handler function.handler --runtime provided `
+`aws lambda create-function --function-name repeat-string ` `--zip-file fileb://~/linuxWorkarea/string-repeater.zip --handler function.handler --runtime provided `
 `--role arn:aws:iam::`YOUR_ROLE_ARN_HERE \
-The zip file has to be referenced with the `fileb://` protocol -- but obviously adjust the value to your location.  \
+* the zip file has to be referenced with the `fileb://` protocol -- but obviously adjust the value to your location
+* the `--handler function.handler` bit is required, but is just a pretend value as this base layer cannot be called with different handler values
+* `--runtime provided` lets it know it doesn't need to provide a specific runtime
+* `--role` specifies your specific IAM role with lambda permissions

 You should get back some info about the created function.
 If this is not your first attempt you'll need to delete the previous version: \
-`aws lambda delete-function --function-name repeat-string` \
+`aws lambda delete-function --function-name repeat-string`

 Now you can try to invoke the function on AWS like this: \
 `aws lambda invoke --function-name repeat-string --payload '{"input":"beep","repeat":4}' response.txt`\